Azure/az-hop/docs/deploy/index.md

     domain_controller_ip_addresses: ["192.168.1.100", "192.168.1.101"]
     private_dns_servers: ["192.168.1.53", "192.168.2.53"]

+# Optional: name of the key vault resource to be created.
+If not provided, a name will be generated
+azure_key_vault:
+  name: custom_key_vault_name

+# Optional: name of the storage account to be created.
+If not provided, a name will be generated
+azure_storage_account:
+  name: custom_storage_account_name

 # Jumpbox VM configuration, only needed when deploying thru a public IP and without a configured deployer VM
 jumpbox:
   vm_size: Standard_B2ms